mahaliahr/tidalcycles-project-v2/README.md

 13. Remix Challenge: Take one of your older tracks and remix it under a new constraint.

-14. Spatial Constraints: Experiment with the stereo field, perhaps confining sounds to only left, right, or center channels.
+14. Spatial Constraints: Experiment with the stereo field, perhaps confining sounds to only left, right, or centre channels.

 15. Texture Focus: Focus on creating a track with a specific texture, like smooth, gritty, or granular sounds.